sharifAhmd/cuda-101/README.md

 ## Day-1
 - Started with setting up the local environment for CUDA programming and ran a sample code for testing it.
 - Going through the Chapter-1 of PMPP book.

+## Day-2
+- Going through the Chapter-1 of PMPP book.
+Learned about how grid, blocks and threads works in GPU.
+- Coded scaler multiplications  based on the knowledge learned.
+- Will continue with PMPP books and the examples.